John Lennon’s angry letter to Paul McCartney after Beatles split goes up for auction

 “If you’re not the aggressor (as you claim), who the hell took us to court and s*** all over us in public?”
 Lennon writes.
 “As I’ve said before – have you ever thought you might possibly be wrong about something?”

-He also calls out McCartney for claiming that “Imagine” “ain’t political”, writing: “You obviously didn’t dig the words… Your politics are very similar to Mary Whitehouse’s – ‘saying nothing is as loud as saying something!’
+He also disagrees with McCartney’s claim that “Imagine” “ain’t political”, writing: “You obviously didn’t dig the words… Your politics are very similar to Mary Whitehouse’s – ‘saying nothing is as loud as saying something!’

 Lennon ends the letter: “No hard feelings to you either.
 I know we basically want this same, and as I said to you on the phone and in this letter, whenever you want to meet, all you have to do is call.”